marcbrandao/proxies_to_json/README.md

 ## Usage
   1. Download proxies_to_json.py and .env and paste on your folder.
-  2. Add your information:
+  2. Make sure the credentials are in .env.
-    • Make sure the credentials are in .env.
+  3. Add your information:
-    • Add a Workspace Folder ID (line 14).
+  		3.1	Add a Workspace Folder ID (line 14).
-    • Check your Profile ID list source (path, text or search).
+			3.2 Check your Profile ID list source (path, text or search).
-    • Ensure the matching fields have correct information.
+			3.3 When using profile_search, change the function parameters.
-    • When using profile_search, change the function parameters.
+	 		3.4 Ensure the matching fields have correct information.
-  3. Open your script on a Terminal.
+  4. Open your script on a Terminal.
-  4. Select the desired input option.
+  5. Select the desired input option.
-  5. Check the results in the file proxy_credentials.json stored on the folder.
+  6. Check the results in the file proxy_credentials.json stored on the folder.